WDI-SEA/react-development-course-materials/06-Applied Practice/05-idea-board-code-along.md

 ## Idea Board

-We are going to build our own Idea Board using `create-react-app` with a pre built backend server.
+We are going to build our own Idea Board using `create-react-app` with a pre-built backend server.
 This allows us to fully understand our application and prevents introducing a bunch of code that we haven't written and don't understand.

 </aside>